How To Edit Your WordPress User Profile

 6 – Name > Username

-You cannot change your username in the User Profile section.
+You cannot change the username in the Profile screen.

-You can also change your username from your WordPress Dashboard using a simpler method that requires no code editing or messing with your WP database.
+You can also change your username from your WP Admin area using a simpler method that requires no messing with code or editing your site’s database.

 For a step-by-step tutorial that teaches you you how to do this, go here: